cloudfoundry/community/toc/rfc/rfc-draft-promoting-or-revoking-wg-leads.md

   before it can be merged.

 * Any current approvers for the affected Working Group MAY 'vote' by commenting "+1" or "-1" on the PR.
-More than 75% of the votes from current Working Group approvers MUST vote "+1" for the promotion in order for the PR to be merged.
+75% or more of the votes from current Working Group approvers MUST vote "+1" for the promotion in order for the PR to be merged.

 ### Revoking Lead Role